 Are you aware that dancing is considered an athletic activity?
 Well, it is and it’s even recognized by the International Olympics Committee as a sport.
-Why, you might ask, considering most people only understand dance to be an art form (which it is), but because of the physical training, stamina, agility, skill, endurance, strength, and the overall exertion (especially for competitive and advanced dancers), it qualifies as both art and sport.
+“Why?” you might ask, considering most people only understand dance to be an art form (which it is), but because of the physical training, stamina, agility, skill, endurance, strength, and the overall exertion required (especially for competitive and advanced dancers), it qualifies as both art and sport.
 With everything that goes into it, it’s really no wonder!
 What might come as equally surprising to you is that if you’re trying to get fit, slim down, or just be healthier in general, you can actually use dancing as a form of exercise.
 Yes, it’s totally possible!
-And no, it’s not Zumba (you don’t have to go to a gym or even a class, if you don’t want to)!
-It’s just dancing – no hidden workouts, no clothing or gear that you don’t want to buy – and people everywhere can attest to the impressive fitness results that they’ve achieved just by doing it regularly whether at home or on the dance floor!
+And no, we’re not talking about Zumba (you don’t have to go to a gym or even a class, if you don’t want to)!
+It’s just dancing – no structured workouts, no clothing or gear that you don’t want to buy – and people everywhere can attest to the impressive fitness results that they’ve achieved just by doing it regularly, whether at home or on the dance floor!

 If you’ve tried workouts, gym memberships, classes, diets, and other regimens that you couldn’t stick to, it might be because they didn’t suit your interests and, if that’s the case, then dancing for fitness could be right for you.
-Below, we share with you a few of the surprising, subtle, and often unacknowledged ways in which dancing helps you get fit, slim down, lose weight, tone up, and be healthier overall.
+Below, we share a few of the surprising, subtle, and often unacknowledged ways in which dancing helps you get fit, slim down, lose weight, tone up, and be healthier overall.
 You’ll be dancing your way into shape in no time!

 Boost Your Metabolism & Burn More Calories

 Dancing usually requires more energy than what you might do in a typical day, which makes it a great calorie burner!
-As a full-body aerobic activity, whether low- or high-intensity, it’ll boost your cardio endurance and get your heart rate up – that helps to more rapidly burn away calories and potentially leads to weight loss, too.
-This can especially be the case if you engage in dancing on a regular basis – let’s say for 30 minutes to an hour (or more), at least a couple of times per week.
+As a full-body aerobic activity, whether low- or high-intensity, it’ll boost your cardio endurance and get your heart rate up – that helps to more rapidly burn away calories and potentially lead to weight loss, too.
+This can especially be the case if you engage in dancing on a regular basis – let’s say for 30 minutes to an hour (or more) at least a couple of times per week.
 As you dance, your body will move in ways that it’s not used to, which increases the calorie-burning effect (the more change introduced to your physical activities, the more energy is required to carry them out, and that means more calories get burned).
 As a form of cardio, dancing can also boost your metabolism, pushing these results even further!

 Feel & Look More Toned & Defined

 If one of your goals is to add definition to your arms, core, legs, glutes, or back, then dancing won’t let you down.
-You’ll have to keep it up, of course (as with anything that you treat as a fitness regimen), but, with time, you’ll start to see and actually feel these areas tone up.
+You’ll have to keep it up, of course (as with anything that you treat as a fitness regimen), but, with time, you’ll start to feel and actually see these areas tone up.
 Some dance styles will literally work your entire body at once, while others will have more isolated emphasis on certain parts.

 Improve Your Eating Habits & Lower Your Calorie Count